Note on factorization categories: Abstract

 \section{Abstract}

+We systematically study the commutative factorization categories over the Ran space.
 We fill in what we consider as a gap in the construction of the factorizable Satake functor in the constructible setting in \cite{Gai19Ran}, \cite{GLys}.
 To do so, we summarize four different constructions of commutative factorization sheaves of categories on $\Ran$ and establish some relations between them.
 We also generalize the Drinfeld-Pl\"ucker formalism from \cite{Gai19Ran, DL}.

-In addition, we systematically study the commutative factorization categories $\Fact(C)$ assuming given an additional grading of $C$.
+In addition, we study the commutative factorization categories $\Fact(C)$ with an additional grading of $C$.
 We apply our results to relate the versions of the Satake functors for the Ran space with that of the configuration space of colored divisors on a curve.
+This paper is a companion of \cite{DL2}.